 - Various Rockchip ODM devices specific to those ODMs

-Note these are currently not added by default to a customer’s endpoint.
-Please contact us if you have these models on your endpoint and would like to enable Remote Control, or if you have a specific model you would like to work with Esper to get signed by your device maker.
+Note these are currently not added by default to a customer’s tenant.
+Please contact us if you have these models on your tenant and would like to enable Remote Control, or if you have a specific model you would like to work with Esper to get signed by your device maker.

 12.Customer Release: Supervisor Shell